Augmentations in Graph Contrastive Learning: Current Methodological Flaws & Towards Better Practices: Additional Related Work

-\mypar{Proposed evaluation practice.} Given that contrastive learning frameworks directly optimize the similarity between representations, we argue that plotting the representation similarity can serve as a simple sanity check for practitioners to ensure that the model has indeed learned representations as expected.
+\mypar{Proposed evaluation practice.} Given that CL frameworks directly optimize the similarity between representations, we argue that plotting representational similarity can serve as a simple sanity check for practitioners to assess the quality of their model's learned representations.
+Indeed, models are often only assessed through linear evaluation or task accuracy, which may hide differences in the discriminative power of representations.
+For example, as shown in Fig.~\ref{fig:modecollapse}, InfoGraph and MVGRL have similar task accuracy, but MVGRL has learnt more discriminative representations.

-Having established that DAGA leads to harmful distribution shifts and GraphCL has poorly-discriminative representations, next, we investigate whether other factors are bolstering GCL performance.
-Specifically, we discuss the role of random inductive bias and identify flaws in current GCL evaluation practices.
+Having established that DAGAs can lead to invalid or false positive augmented samples and that training on such samples can lead to poorly-discriminative representations, we next investigate whether other factors are bolstering GCL performance.
+Specifically, we discuss the role of randomly initialized, untrained GNN inductive bias and identify flaws in current GCL evaluation practices.